 Biography

 I am a second-year master’s student in the Liang Lab.
-I graduated from Virginia Tech with a BS in Human Development and a minor in Biology.
-I am interested in investigating how diet and eating behavior impact behavior and the brain.
+I graduated from Virginia Tech with a B.S. in Human Development and a minor in Biology.
+My interests center on ingestive behavior and the neural mechanisms through which stress alters eating and energy balance.

 Research Interests